typegoose/typegoose/github-page/_guides/migrate-to-8.md

 const MyOldClassModel = getModelForClass(MyOldClass);

 new MyOldClassModel({ }); // TypeScript complains
-new MyOldClassModel(); // Works, but it should not new MyOldClassModel({
+new MyOldClassModel(); // Works, but should not be used new MyOldClassModel({
   name: 'Bob',
   favoriteNumber: 23